 The default GA7.0 radiation scheme SOCRATES (Manners et al., 2021; Edwards and Slingo, 1996) is turned off in Flex-UM and a new grey radiation scheme has been developed.
-The grey radiation scheme uses an idealised optical depth to approximate the atmospheric water vapour structure and uses a two-stream approximation to provide an infrared cooling effect through the depth of the atmosphere, described in more detail in Section 2(b) of Frierson et al. (2006).
+The grey radiation scheme uses an idealised optical depth to approximate the atmospheric water vapour structure and uses a two-stream approximation to provide an infrared cooling effect through the depth of the atmosphere, described in more detail in Sect.
+2b of Frierson et al. (2006).
 In principal, SOCRATES could be adapted to mimic the grey radiation scheme, and this will be considered for later configurations of Flex-UM to explore the impact of the radiation parameterisation on the model behaviour.
 The incoming solar radiation for Flex-UM is idealised, so that the radiation directly warms the surface and is a function of latitude only.
 There is no absorption of the solar radiation in the atmosphere, and there is also no seasonal or diurnal cycle.
-The details of this forcing are described in section 2(b) of Frierson et al. (2006).
-Unlike SOCRATES, the grey radiation scheme does not account for the radiative impact of aerosols, trace gases, and ozone.
+The details of this forcing are described in Sect.
+2b of Frierson et al. (2006).
+Unlike SOCRATES, the grey radiation scheme does not account for the radiative impact of aerosols, trace gases and ozone.
 Furthermore, Flex-UM does not include clouds or their radiative impact.

 The second key component of Flex-UM is the resolved precipitation (also known as large-scale precipitation).
-The single-moment microphysics scheme in GA7.0 is turned off and is replaced with a simplified large-scale condensation scheme, described in section 2(e) of Frierson et al. (2006).
-This scheme generates resolved precipitation when a grid-box is super-saturated.
+The single-moment microphysics scheme in GA7.0 is turned off and is replaced with a simplified large-scale condensation scheme, described in Sect.
+2e of Frierson et al. (2006).
+This scheme generates resolved precipitation when a grid box is super-saturated.
 Precipitation falls out of the grid box immediately and is re-evaporated below.
 The resolved precipitation only reaches the surface if each subsequent layer below is also saturated.

-The Gregory-Rowntree convection scheme in GA7.0 is turned off and replaced with the simplified Betts-Miller scheme of Frierson (2007), an idealised version of the Betts-Miller convection scheme (Betts, 1986; Betts and Miller, 1986).
-The simplified Betts-Miller scheme is an adjustment style convection scheme, where an unstable atmosphere is stabilised via adjustment of the moisture and temperature profiles to reference profiles, see Section 2 of Frierson (2007) for details.
-The

-"shallower" shallow convection of Frierson (2007) is used, consistent with Isca.
-The two tunable parameters for the convection scheme are the critical relative humidity and the relaxation time, which are set to 70%, and 2 hours, respectively, consistent with the default parameters of Isca.
+The Gregory-Rowntree convection scheme in GA7.0 is turned off and replaced with the simplified Betts-Miller scheme of Frierson (2007), an idealised version of the Betts- Miller convection scheme (Betts, 1986; Betts and Miller, 1986).
+The simplified Betts-Miller scheme is an adjustment style convection scheme, where an unstable atmosphere is stabilised via adjustment of the moisture and temperature profiles to reference profiles; see Sect.
+2 of Frierson (2007) for details.
+The "shallower" shallow convection of Frierson (2007) is used, consistent with Isca.
+The two tunable parameters for the convection scheme are the critical relative humidity and the relaxation time, which are set to 70 % and 2 h, respectively, consistent with the default parameters of Isca.
 The simplified Betts-Miller scheme that we developed for Flex-UM has already been included in a recent convection scheme comparison by Hwong et al. (2021).

 The fourth key component of Flex-UM is the boundary layer scheme.
-The boundary layer scheme of GA7.0 is adapted to create a simplified Monin-Obukhov boundary layer, see Section 2(d) of Frierson et al. (2006) for details.
+The boundary layer scheme of GA7.0 is adapted to create a simplified Monin-Obukhov boundary layer; see Sect.
+2d of Frierson et al. (2006) for details.
 The existing boundary layer code was modified, rather than replaced, to make use of the existing vertical diffusion code.
-The diffusion coefficients from GA7.0 are replaced with those defined in Section 2(d) of Frierson et al. (2006).
-The bulk Richardson number in Frierson et al. (2006), see their Equ.
-15, is replaced with the local Richardson number defined Equ.
-2.11 of Smith (1990) for consistency with the existing boundary layer code of the UM.
+The diffusion coefficients from GA7.0 are replaced with those defined in Sect.
+2d of Frierson et al. (2006).
+The bulk Richardson number in Frierson et al. (2006) (see their Eq.
+15) is replaced with the local Richardson number defined in Eq.
+(2.11) of Smith (1990) for consistency with the existing boundary layer code of the UM.